realkarych/postamt/README.md

 ## Installation
 We acknowledge your desire for full control over your data.
 Therefore, all source codes for the project are open, allowing you to host the project locally on your own.

+- Check our Docs: <a href="./DOCS.md">DOCS.md</a>
-Follow the Guideline: <a href="./INSTALLATION.md">INSTALLATION.md</a>
+- Follow the Guideline: <a href="./INSTALLATION.md">INSTALLATION.md</a>

 ## Contributing
 We welcome contributions from developers and non-developers alike!
 If you're a developer, you can make a direct impact by contributing code.
 Clone the repository, make your changes, and submit a pull request.

 Not a developer?
 No problem!
 You can still contribute by creating issues, reporting bugs, or suggesting new ideas for project improvement (do this via GitHub Issues).
-Your insights and feedback are invaluable to our collective success.
+Your insights and feedback are invaluable to our collective success and helps us to create the best non-native Email client.

 Thank you for your contribution and support to the project!